Access control

 Note: Even when returning

-, the queries/mutations/types will be included in the GraphQL Schema.
+false, the queries/mutations/types will be included in the GraphQL Schema.

 Granular imperative Boolean